EffectOrientedProgramming/book/Chapters/06_Composability.md

     "content"
 ```

-If you want to treat the case of a missing value as an error, you can again use `ZIO.from`:
+If you want to treat the case of a missing value as a failure, you can again use `ZIO.from`:
-ZIO will convert `None` into a generic error type, giving you the opportunity to define a more specific error type.
+ZIO will convert `None` into a generic failure type, giving you the opportunity to define a more specific error type.

 ```scala 3 mdoc
 import zio.*